JaimeStill/PatternsAndPractices/11-material.md

     * `(change)` is an **Output property** and output properties emit events.
 Don't worry about understanding this concept yet.
 It will be covered in detail in the [Components](./14-components.md) article.
 * An image to display

-> This demonstration will also make use of the [Angular Flex Layout](https://github.com/angular/flex-layout/wiki) library, which will also be covered in detail in the [Components](./14-components.md) article.
+> This demonstration will also make use of the [Angular Flex Layout](https://github.com/angular/flex-layout/wiki) library, which will also be covered in the [Components](./14-components.md) article.

 **`home.component.ts`**